Technigo/project-github-tracker/README.md

 # GitHub Tracker

-It's a website where you can track my user's project development.
+It's a website where you can track my project development.
+There is a function where you can filter through my repos based on most used language, eg JavaScript.
+The repos are sorted by newest date.
+There are also links to the GitHub repos and to social media websites like LinkedIn.

 ## The problem